 Case Study: How Bal Seal Engineering Streamlined Online Conversions

-Bal Seal Engineering is a large firm specializing in custom design and engineering of seals used in engineering projects ranging from motor vehicles to medical tools, to spacecraft.
+Bal Seal Engineering is a large firm within the Fabricated Metal Product Manufacturing Industry, specializing in custom design and engineering of seals used in engineering projects ranging from motor vehicles to medical tools, to spacecraft.

 Their major touchpoint with their client base is the Design Request Form (DRF) on their website.
 Typically, users submit a design request which gets routed to Bal Seal’s sales team for processing and follow-up.

-Working together with Brandastic, Bal Seal Engineering were able to simplify their customer intake process and streamline the buying process.
-Over time they saw a 50% Increase in conversions.
+We simplified their customer intake process and streamline the overall buying process.
+Over time, our client saw a 7x increase in their conversion rate.
 Here’s how we worked together to make it happen.

 A Slow, Confusing Sign-Up Process

-Bal Seal’s DRF was long, convoluted, and hard to complete.
+Bal Seal Engineering’s DRF was long, convoluted, and hard to complete.
 It asked a lot of technical specification questions upfront that deterred users, especially for those customers early in their engineering workflows.

 This long process contributed to lower conversion rates and a lack of efficiency in their sales process.

-The form had a conversion rate of only 4% with no way to track partial entries.
-This low result meant that contact information on potential leads was not getting funneled to sales, for potential follow up and conversions.
+The DRF had a conversion rate of only 4% with no way to track partial entries.
+This low result meant that contact information on potential leads was not getting funneled to sales for potential follow up and conversions.